Sergey-asdfg/GeekBrains/Numpy_Pandas_Matplotlib_Sklearn_Classification_coursework/Readme.txt

 the file SVaryukhin_solution.pkl is a final training model of the Coursework

-the file SVaryukhin_solution.pkl is result of the prediction (of the final model)
+the file SVaryukhin_solution.csv is result of the prediction (of the final model)

 any questions are welcome)